foo123/Abacus/examples/README.md

 # Combinatorial Solutions to Popular Problems using Abacus

-The solutions, to popular problems, below exhibit the combinatorial and number theoretic capabilities, for solving complex combinatorial and number theoretic problems, of `Abacus` library.
+The solutions to popular problems below exhibit the combinatorial and number theoretic capabilities for solving complex combinatorial and number theoretic problems of `Abacus` library.
 Sometimes a solution is found by exhaustive search, other times better than full exhaustive search can be achieved and other times the solution does not require search at all but simply smart composition and manipulation of appropriate combinatorial objects and functions.

 ### Contents